-La Diada de Sant Jordi is a festival whose origins vary by location but is celebrated on April 23rd throughout the Christian world.
-However, none rival the romanticism celebrated in Catalonia on this special day.
+La Diada de Sant Jordi is a festival whose origins vary by location, but it is celebrated on April 23rd throughout the Christian world.
+However, ShBarcelona will talk in this article of this non rival of the romanticism celebrated in Catalonia on this special day.

 Related article: History and Legends of Barcelona: Wilfred the Hairy

 Origins of the legend

 Legend has it that an ancient village in the Kingdom of Cappadocia, whose very landscape is said to mimic dragons teeth, was under constant siege by a ferocious dragon.

 The king sacrificed two lambs each day to quell the dragon’s hunger, but as the population of the kingdom’s lambs dwindled, the dragon’s taste for fresh meat did not.

 In order to keep the dragon at bay and ensure his kingdom’s survival, he decided that they would only sacrifice one lamb per day and instead of the second lamb, a child from the village.

 After many of the villager’s children had been offered, eventually, the princess of the kingdom and the king’s only daughter was selected to be offered up to the dragon.